Skip to content

 If a situation makes you or a child uncomfortable, pick up the phone or talk to a supervisor.
 It’s a legal duty, and it’s the right thing to do!

-1. Any Violation Of Code Of Conduct
+1. Any Violation Of the University Code Of Conduct

 • The Code of Conduct applies to all adults interacting with the minors participating in an event or program.
 If you see something that is an obvious or suspected violation of the Code of Conduct, you are required to report it to the appropriate authority.